 Individualized Medicine Clinic

-The Individualized Medicine Clinic uses whole-genome sequencing and whole-exome sequencing as tools to make diagnoses and recommend appropriate treatments for patients.
+Currently, the Individualized Medicine Clinic uses whole-exome sequencing to make diagnoses and recommend appropriate treatments for patients.

 We take a team approach in the clinic, with physicians, genetic counselors, laboratorians, bioinformaticians and bioethicists working together to solve certain types of extremely challenging cases.